TatiChap/TatiChap/README.md

 ### Hi, I'm Tanya 👋

-Software QA Engineer (12+ yrs) transitioning into Python SDET.
+Software QA Engineer (over a decade in QA) transitioning into Python SDET.

 I like understanding how things break - not just confirming they work.

 **Stack:** Python · Pytest · Playwright